The plethora of international artistic talent in the UK is not currently represented in the mainstream theatre industry.

 Global Origins is an online and physical network of

 Our goal is to provide support for cross-cultural storytelling, opportunities for non-British art and platforms for this art to be consumed by a British audience.
-Our services will include: networking resources (workshops and discussion groups) for international artists; as well as programming and performance opportunities, with a scratch night in early 2019 and a summer festival of internationally-led work.
+Our services will include: networking resources (workshops and discussion groups) for international and multicultural artists; as well as programming and performance opportunities, primarily a festival series of multidisciplinary art titled ARE WE THERE YET?

 If you want to attend events, share work or ideas at any stage of development, or just have a chat, get in touch!